ILOLOS99/california-fog-maps-ml/R/preprocessing/README.md

 These scripts transform the ASOS and ERA5-Land station-level data into the feature dataset used for training and testing the machine learning models downstream.

+## Required Inputs

+Before running the preprocessing scripts:

+- Extract the six annual ASOS ZIP archives in `data/ASOS/`.
+- Generate the ERA5-Land monthly CSV files using the GEE script in `data/ERA5-Land/`.
+- Place the ERA5-Land monthly CSV files in year-specific subdirectories under `data/ERA5-Land/` (e.g., `data/ERA5-Land/2019/`).
+- Create a free OpenTopography account and request an API key from the [MyOpenTopo dashboard](https://portal.opentopography.org/login).
+- Enter the API key in `02_prepare_DEM.R` to enable programmatic download of the SRTM 1 Arc-Second Global DEM (~30 m), which is then reprojected to a 30-m California Albers grid (EPSG:3310).

 ## Processing Order

 Run the scripts in the following order: